matwilso/carsim2d/README.md

 This project is to dust off my C++ knowledge and get practice developing a Software 1.0 simulator to better understand it (the [Chestertons's Fence](https://wiki.lesswrong.com/wiki/Chesterton%27s_Fence)).

-It is pretty barebones and not that interesting right now, so don't get that excited.
+It is pretty barebones, so don't get that excited.

+## Description

+TODO: add video and briefly describe the system.

+## Install

+This repo only supports ubuntu.
+I precompiled box2d as a static library and included it here.

+To install SFML:
+`sudo apt-get install libsfml-dev`

+The scripts `compile.sh` and `run.sh` show how to compile things.

 ## References

-Followed this for the car physics: http://www.iforce2d.net/b2dtut/top-down-car
+For the initial car physics: http://www.iforce2d.net/b2dtut/top-down-car

+The 1D image and depth observation idea is based on: https://andyljones.com/megastep/

+## TODO

+- road maker / scene generator tools
+- other moving agents
+- varying lighting